 Before I became a photographer, I was an athlete.
 As a child, I loved gymnastics, skiing, diving, and rowing, and was fortunate to be offered a 4-year rowing scholarship to a university in California.
 Upon my return to Australia, I competed in surf-boat rowing and then became a member of the Australian Women's Olympic Bobsleigh Team.
-The point is - I love that rush of adrenaline, so when I discovered aerial photography, I was instantly hooked.
+I really love that rush of adrenaline you get from being close to danger, so when I discovered aerial photography, I was instantly hooked.

 Aerial photography is very different to landscape photography.
 It's noisy in a helicopter or plane, and with the doors off, the wind whips up your hair and leaves tears streaming down your cheeks.
 The only communication is between you and the pilot as you're adjusting your height and direction of flight.
 You don't have time to take your time - and only a fraction of a second to compose your shot - so it's the very opposite conditions to those I seek out when I take landscape photos.
 But the interesting thing is that the overwhelming noise and chaos sort of puts you in a "zone" where every moment is heightened and time is suspended.

 I love flying.
 I mostly photograph aerials in remote and inaccessible places, and I'm constantly amazed at how detailed and intricate the patterns are.
 I prefer to shoot with a 100mm prime lens as it produces more "intimate" and abstract images.
 I love seeing Nature's Art from above - it's like a giant abstract painting!